 We've compiled advice and guidance on how the sport and physical activity sector can prepare for a safe return to play.

-Our support includes the current government guidance, research on what will help people return to play, plus advice for clubs, the professional workforce, volunteers and much more.
+Our support includes the current government guidance, research on what will help people return to play, plus advice for clubs, the professional workforce, volunteers and more.

 Join the Movement

 Our Join the Movement campaign is all about inspiring people to keep active during this time, pulling together trusted resources to help people do just that.